University of Freiburg: Postwar years

-After World War II, the university was reopened.
+After World War II, the University of Freiburg was reopened.
 New buildings for natural sciences were erected in the Institutsviertel ("institute quarter").

 In the postwar years, the ideas of ordoliberalism, developed earlier by economists of the Freiburg School, such as Walter Eucken, Franz Böhm, Hans Grossmann-Doerth, and Leonhard Miksch, drove the creation of the German social market economy and its attendant Wirtschaftswunder.
 Nobel Prize winner and former professor at the University of Freiburg, Friedrich Hayek, is also associated with this theory.
 He directed the Walter Eucken Institut, an economic think tank in Freiburg cooperating with the university.
 Arnold Bergstraesser, considered a founding father or German political science after World War II, was also a professor at the University of Freiburg.
 His research group later formed what is now the Arnold Bergstraesser Institute for sociocultural research at the university.

 In the late 20th century, the university was part of a mass education campaign and expanded rapidly.
 The student body grew to 10,000 by the 1960s, and doubled to 20,000 students by 1980.
 In the 1970s, the faculty structure was changed to 14 departments, with the Faculty of Engineering becoming the 15th faculty in 1994.
 In 2002, the number of faculties was reduced to 11.
 The university opened a memorial dedicated to the victims of National Socialism among the students, staff, and faculty in 2003.

 In 2006, the University of Freiburg joined the League of European Research Universities (LERU).
 One year later, the university was chosen as one of nine German Universities of Excellence.
 However, it did not receive the third line of funding in 2012.